310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

 {% img /img/es/eventstory/tropical/minitalk_chiaki2_2.jpg %}

 {% bubble Chiaki awkward %}
-I'm not that good at moving and expressing myself in soft way, it seems…
+I'm not that good at moving and expressing myself in a soft way, it seems…

 Takamine couldn't bear to watch my performance, so he introduced me to a mascot character that resembles me.
 {% endbubble %}

 {% bubble Chiaki v2 %}
 It's an octopus mascot that wants to be a police officer.
-Despite its enthusiastic, fiery choice of words, it moves in a droopy, adorable way.
+Despite its earnest, fiery choice of words, it moves in a droopy, adorable way.
 {% endbubble %}

 <div class="minitalk" character="Anzu">